igor-cp3/data-analytics-portfolio/Analysis of used car sales in Ukraine 2023/README.md

 I performed all data transformations in DBeaver using the PostgreSQL relational database management system.

-- First, I check if there are any missing cells in the dataset among the columns we are interested in.
+- First, I loaded the dataset - tz_opendata_z01012023_po01012024 into DBeaver and checked if there were any missing cells in the dataset among the columns of interest.

 ```sql
 SELECT count(*),